 Like all good things, authentic Chinese eating houses are also shutting down today in Kolkata.
 A place with minimal ambiance and no-frills professional service- yet people flock there in groups just for the great food with honest price.
 One such place is D’Ley.
-When one talks of the chinatown in Kolkata, we understand it to be the Tangra/ Topsia area.
-But, the territti bazaar and adjacent area is one place where till date, the famed (or something like that) chinese road-side breakfast takes place (few shops on weekdays and in a grand scale, on sundays).
+When one talks of the Chinatown in Kolkata, we understand it to be the Tangra/ Topsia area.
+But, the territi bazaar and adjacent area is one place where till date, the famed (or something like that) Chinese road-side breakfast takes place (few shops on weekdays and in a grand scale, on Sunday).
 The same can be found in my post here… However, couple of places are there which are proud to call themselves eating house, rather than a restaurant.
 They are mostly operated by families- the items are the traditional ones and sometimes on a special request, the hidden gems and prepared for a few special guests.
-Apart from Tung Nam (my eternal weak point for me for chinese food in city), D’Ley is one such place.
-This is a journey love.
+Apart from Tung Nam (my eternal weak point for me for Chinese food in city), D’Ley is one such place.
+This is a place of lovelove.

 It’s a long menu card, and trust me, it will be an entertaining read while the food comes.
 But, here let me suggest you something.
 There is a dish called Yam Mein in the menu.
 Its basically tossed noodles.
 Whereas, in normal noodle preparation, the meat and vegetables are stir-fried and then the noodles come into the scenario, here all the ingredients are cooked together, giving them a slightly soggy feeling but locking the full aroma.
 Go for that.
 I normally opt for the Mixed Yum Mein.
 The portion size is quite decent- 2 portions can satisfy 3 hungry souls, but as a first timer, also, go for their Mixed fried Rice- it’s quite heavy in portion size and light in taste.
 Needless to say, quantity of meat and shrimps are pretty good in both of them.

 Curated breakfast at D’Ley